Design and Technology Curriculum

 In Key Stage 1, children begin to understand the process by which things are designed.
-Children will have a go at designing simple products to satisfy a basic brief.
-They will think about what ingredients or objects they might need.
+Through exploring a range of existing products, children will have a go at designing simple products to satisfy a basic brief.
+They will think about what tools, equipment, ingredients or objects they might need.
 Using their design, children will make their product and then evaluate it based on its suitability.

-In Key Stage 2, children will begin to produce products based on more complicated briefs.
+In Key Stage 2, through evaluating existing products and real life contexts, children will begin to produce more complicated products based on more complicated briefs.
+They will develop the skills of using a range of tools and equipment, using a wider range of materials and components.
 They will evaluate their final products against a range of different criteria such as suitability and appearance.
-They will also have a go at evaluating real life products too.

 The national curriculum for design and technology aims to ensure that all pupils: